African divination: Sierra Leone

-The Temne

 The Temne of Sierra Leone contain individuals who practiced divination at a time circa the year 1991.(R. Shaw 1991).
 Temne divination practice is an adoption of practices from outside of the Temne tradition.
 The divination of the Temne is from Mande practices.

-The Kpa-Mende

 Detection of witches by Tongo divination (sic) was a speciality of the Kpa-Mende, north of the Sherbro area in Sierra Leone.

 Togo

-The Batammaliba and Gar-speaking peoples of northern Togo and Benin

 Rudolph Blier made a study of the diviner in the context of the health care system of the Batammaliba peoples of northern Togo.

-The upon is the word for the divinator of these peoples, and the upon fulfills additionally the role of a health consultant.
+The upon is the word for the divinator of these peoples, and the upon fulfils additionally the role of a health consultant.
 The upon is in fact central to health care provision within the Batammaliba and Gar-speaking peoples.

+Ewe people of south Togo are consulting fa or Afa when the face some differents trouble in their life.
+It is the base of their traditional religion or ancestors religion.

 Islands

-Cape Verde Islands
+Cape Verde

-The Cape Verde Islands divinator is called a médico divinhador.
+In Cape Verde a diviner is called a médico divinhador.